prinx/dotenv/README.md

 /*
  * 1. Retrieve an environment
  * 1.1.
-Without a default value, will return false if variable not found */
+Without a default value, will return null if variable not found */
 $hostname = env('DEV_DB_HOST');